|Cash Back Rating:||4.6 / 5|

 See related: Best credit cards for grocery shopping

 In addition to great rewards on U.S. supermarket and gas station purchases, the Blue Cash Preferred card offers 6% cash back on select U.S. streaming services (including options like Hulu, Netflix, Apple Music and more), 3% on transit purchases and 1% on other purchases.
-This makes it a valuable choice for cardholders who take public transportation.
+These categories make it a valuable choice for families, streaming service fans, home chefs and commuters – whether you frequently drive or use public transportation.

-With so many great bonus categories to earn significant cash back, we estimate that the Blue Cash Preferred card is one of the most rewarding cash back cards on the market – despite its $95 annual fee.
+With so many great bonus categories to earn significant cash back, we estimate that the Blue Cash Preferred card is one of the most rewarding cash back cards on the market – despite its $95 annual fee after the first year.

 See related: Best fixed bonus category cash back cards